nagasudhirpulla/taming_python/blog/skills/docxtpl_use_case_1.md

 * Please see the previous blog post [here](https://nagasudhir.blogspot.com/2021/10/docxtpl-python-library-for-creating.html) for introduction and in-depth use cases of docxtpl for report automation

 ## Problem description
-In this blog post we will create a report for each customer
+In this blog post we will create an automated report for each customer address and each customer address will also display his other addresses and checkbox will be

 The following files are used in this blog post
 * Template word file - [reportTmpl.docx](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/reportTmpl.docx)